 - Audible grinding sounds that can be heard by others around you

 Teeth grinding has commonly been linked to airway disturbances such as sleep apnea or acid reflux.
-During your comprehensive examination, Dr. Lepore and your hygienist will evaluate you for airway disorders.
+During your comprehensive examination, Dr. Lepore, Dr. Dougherty and your hygienist will evaluate you for airway disorders.

 To brux or grind your teeth while sleeping may indicate that have a sleep-related breathing disorder such as snoring or sleep apnea.
 As your body tries to take in more oxygen during a sleep “event”, a grinding habit, known as a rhythmic masticatory muscle activity (RMMA) occurs, causing spastic jaw opening/closing muscle activity resulting in grinding events.

-Left untreated, jaw disorders, headaches and damage to teeth can develop.
-Dr. Lepore may recommend an oral appliance called a night guard (occlusal guard) to be worn while you sleep.
+Left untreated, jaw disorders, headaches, and damage to teeth can develop.
+Dr. Lepore or Dr. Dougherty may recommend an oral appliance called a night guard (occlusal guard) to be worn while you sleep.
 An occlusal/night guard is a custom fabricated removable oral appliance that fits over your teeth and can be an upper or a lower guard.
-It is used to prevent the wearing down of teeth during sleep caused by grinding or clenching, and can help extend the life of your teeth and restorations.
+It is used to prevent the wearing down of teeth during sleep caused by grinding or clenching and can help extend the life of your teeth and restorations.

-Should a sleep disorder be suspected, Dr. Lepore may recommend administering a home sleep test (HST) or polysomnography (In-Lab Sleep Test).
-Dr. Lepore will work in conjunction with your primary care physician and medical specialists such as board certified sleep physicians and otolaryngologists (Ear, Nose and Throat – ENT) to determine what the appropriate treatment would be, should a condition of sleep disordered breathing be diagnosed.
+Should a sleep disorder be suspected, Dr. Lepore or Dr. Dougherty may recommend administering a home sleep test (HST) or polysomnography (In-Lab Sleep Test).
+Dr. Lepore or Dr. Dougherty will work in conjunction with your primary care physician and medical specialists such as board certified sleep physicians and otolaryngologists (Ear, Nose, and Throat – ENT) to determine what the appropriate treatment would be should a condition of sleep disordered breathing be diagnosed.
 While CPAP is the standard of care for sleep apnea, some patients choose oral appliance therapy as a comparable alternative.

-You should give Dr. Lepore a call today if you have any of the symptoms mentioned above, or have concerns about your jaw and teeth.
+You should give Dr. Lepore or Dr. Dougherty a call today if you have any of the symptoms mentioned above or have concerns about your jaw and teeth.